>

 Food costing is the process of calculating the overall cost of the food and ingredients used in a restaurant over a specific period.
 These calculations are not limited to individual dishes but encompass all food-related expenses during the evaluated timeframe.

-Most obviously, this metric includes the cost of purchasing food items directly involved in cooking.
+This metric includes the cost of purchasing food items directly involved in cooking.
 However, it can also include the costs of spoiled or damaged items, paper products and other general-use goods, and portion control products.

-Costing a Dish using Recipe Costing
+Costing a Dish Using Recipe Costing

-Beef Burger - Recipe CostingRecipe costing allows operators to dive deep into the specifics of ingredient costs, breaking them down to the minutest detail.
-This granular analysis helps set a profitable price point for each dish.
-It also reveals where individual product costs are fluctuating and how the chosen ingredients contribute to the overall cost of making a dish.
+Recipe costing allows operators to dive deep into the specifics of ingredient costs, breaking them down to the minutest detail.
+This granular analysis can help set a profitable price point for each dish.
+It can also reveal where individual product costs are fluctuating and how the chosen ingredients contribute to the overall cost of making a dish.

 Costing a Dish Using Food Costing